AlexCharlton/cl-glfw3/README.md

 Bindings for the [GLFW library](http://glfw.org/), version 3.x, for Common Lisp.

-These bindings have been enhanced with several conveniences, as described in `cl-glfw3.lisp`.
+These bindings have been enhanced with several conveniences, as described in [cl-glfw3.lisp](./cl-glfw3.lisp).

-Direct bindings to all GLFW functions can be found in the system `%glfw` (`glfw-bindings.lisp`).
+Direct bindings to all GLFW functions can be found in the system `%glfw` [glfw-bindings.lisp](./glfw-bindings.lisp).

 ### Quicklisp